Published on Brock University (http://www.brocku.ca)

 About the Practicum

-Practicum in Summer 2012: Excavations at the Minoan site of Gournia on Crete, Greece
+CLAS 3F75 (Archaeological Practicum) Summer 2014: Excavations at the Minoan site of Gournia on Crete, Greece

-The 2012 Brock Univeristy Archaeological Practicum was held at the site of Gournia on Crete, led by Prof. R. Angus K. Smith.
+The 2014 Brock Univeristy Archaeological Practicum will be held at the site of Gournia on Crete, led by Prof. R. Angus K. Smith.
 The Minoan town of Gournia is one of the best known archaeological sites on the island of Crete.
 The site is located about 20 minutes driving time east of Agios Nikolaos in East Crete, on the northern coast near to the village of Pacheia Ammos.
 From 1901-1904 Harriet Boyd Hawes excavated the center of this Minoan town, revealing a system of cobbled streets, 47 houses, a central court, palace and cemetery.
 Of all sites in the Aegean, Gournia gives the visitor the clearest idea what a town in Late Bronze Greece looked like.
-To see images of the 2012 Practicum, click here.

-Click on the links below to see photos from other recent sessions of the Practicum in Italy, Greece (mainland and Crete), Turkey, and Cyprus.
+Click on the links below to see photos from recent sessions of the Practicum in Greece (mainland and Crete), Italy, Turkey, and Cyprus.